Direct Entry for those with a B.A./B.S. in another academic discipline: M.S. in Nursing

 - Professor Currently on Sabbatical

-Patricia White PhD, ANP-BC, has been teaching in the Nursing Programs at Simmons since 1987 and is currently the Interim Director of the DNP Progam.
+Patricia White PhD, ANP-BC, has been teaching in the Nursing Programs at Simmons since 1987 and is currently the Director of the DNP Progam.
 She has maintained an ongoing clinical practice as a nurse practitioner since 1983 and currently practices in primary care.
 She teaches primarily in the Graduate Program with responsibilities teaching the adult and geriatric component of the FNP curriculum.
 In addition, she has been teaching in the undergraduate and graduate research courses and is clinical faculty in the community health nursing course.

 Her most recent teaching includes the Ethics and Legal Course in the DNP program and the Capstone Development Courses.
 She has also been invited to participate in the Clinical Ethics Residency for the academic year 2012-2013 as a mentored faculty at Massachusetts General Hospital in Boston.